Last Updated on March 8, 2022

 - There are ways to filter blue light on your mobile devices and computers.
 For example, on iPhones, turn on “Night Shift” mode.
 On Samsung Galaxy phones, you can use eye protection apps or enable “Blue Light Filter.”
 If you are using a PC or a Mac computer you can download software such as “f.lux”, which will filter blue light from your screen.

 - Use blue light blocking glasses, especially if you are unable to cut back digital device use in the evenings.
-These blue light filtering glasses have orange or yellow tinted lenses which filter blue light, so your eyes and your sleep schedule don’t have to suffer!
+Blue light blocking glasses can filter out the blue wavelengths coming from all digital sceens, to help your body rest at night and keep your circadian rhythm in check!